priscillasit/DNSC-6301/README.md

 * **Describe potential negative impacts of using your model**:
 - Math or software problems: the model depends a lot on the packages we used.
 The different versions might result in other potential intepretations.
-- Real-world risks: who, what, when or how
+- Real-world risks: who, what, when or how:
 -- The demographic issues in the model
 - Local discrimination - the model treats a small number of similar people differently

 * **Describe potential uncertainties relating to the impacts of using your model**:
 - Math or software problems: there are many software tools availalbe but most of them do not consdier legality.
-- Real-world risks: who, what, when or how?
+- Real-world risks: who, what, when or how?: Malicious machine learning attacks
 -

-* **Describe any unexpected or results**:
+* **Describe any unexpected or results**: AUC is lower than expected.